vessels-tech/papers/mywell/paper/paper.md

 The MyWell Mobile application is available on iOS and Android devices.
 It interacts directly with MyWell server, and also has some offline functionality to save readings and reduce the data usage for end users.

-Finally, MyWell Web is MyWell's website, which can be found at https://mywell.vessels.tech this site is hosted on Amazon's Cloudfront, a content delivery network (CDN) that allows for fast loading of MyWell in users's browsers.
+Finally, MyWell Web is MyWell's website, which can be found at https://mywell.vessels.tech this site is hosted on Amazon's Cloudfront, a content delivery network (CDN) that improves the load time of the web application.

 ### Implementation Journey

 MyWell has been under development since 2015.
-It originally started as a university project, run by students of Carnegie Mellon University.
-Since the developers have graduated, the continued development of MyWell has been taken over by australian social enterprise Vessels Tech.
+It originally started as a  project run by graduate students at Carnegie Mellon University.
+Since the developers have graduated, the continued development of MyWell has been taken over by Vessels Tech, a Social Enterprise based in Adelaide, Australia.

-MyWell has gone through four major iterations, starting as as a small web server receiving SMS messages from an SMS gateway provider, through to it's current architecture, running as a collection of services hosted on AWS.
+MyWell has gone through four major iterations, starting as as a small web server receiving SMS messages from an SMS gateway provider, through to it's current architecture, running as a collection of services hosted on Amazon Web Services (AWS).

 #### Version 1: